matheger/matheger.github.io/_projects/fakenews.md

 Despite the claims in the PDF notes that the data was cleaned, there are also a number of "junk" entries that we need to deal with: Rows that only contain URLs, duplicate entries, missing text bodies, etc. A cursory look at the data also reveals another problem.
 All of the articles in the "true" data subset start with a preamble like "WASHINGTON (Reuters)".
 Including these text fragments later on would cause feature leakage, and our model would simply learn to pick out this preamble to judge whether an article is fake news.
 Similarly, a lot of the entries in the "fake" data include image source attributions that look like "Featured image via..." which causes the same problem.
 Thus, we need to strip these parts from the valid entries as well.

-All data cleaning is done in Python, using the `pandas` and `re` regex packages.[^code_snippets]
+All data cleaning is done in Python, using the `pandas` and `re` regex packages.[^cleaning_code]

 To remove the "leaky" bits of data mentioned before, we would ideally have some way to detect the according parts in the articles automatically.
 Otherwise, we will have to manually craft a detection and removal strategy for each piece of harmful "meta"-information separately.
 For simplicity, we will choose the latter approach here and run each article through a series of regular expression (regex) matches in order to remove the problematic text fragments.
-At the same time, we can remove any non-printable characters like tabs and newlines from the text bodies that could otherwise mess with us at some point, together with some other unwanted fragments such as link URLs, embedded JavaScript code, etc.
+At the same time, we can take some other steps to improve the quality of the text data: Removing any non-printable characters like tabs and newlines; eliminating non-text artifacts such as URLs, embedded JavaScript code, etc.; and correcting parsing errors where words and punctuation are not properly separated by whitespaces.

 First, all rows with duplicated article titles and bodies are filtered out; this eliminates 5573 entries (!) from the "fake" and 220 entries from the "true" data.[^cleaned] Then, rows with invalid entries (empty title or text fields, containing URLs, ...) are removed; this eliminates a further 508 "fake" and only a single "true" article.
 Finally, we find that there are 95 entries in the "true" data that are simply uncommented tweets from Trump's official twitter account, and since they contain no other reporting, we remove these as well.